AmbiqAI/heartkit/docs/datasets.md

 ## PTB Diagnostics Dataset

-This dataset consists of ECG records from 290 subjects: 148 diagnosed as MI, 52 healthy control, and the rest are diagnosed with 7 different disease.
+This dataset consists of ECG records from 290 subjects: 148 diagnosed as MI, 52 healthy controls, and the rest are diagnosed with 7 different disease.
 Each record contains ECG signals from 12 leads sampled at the frequency of 1000 Hz.
 Please visit [Physionet PTBDB](https://physionet.org/content/ptbdb/1.0.0/) for more details.